 - functional testing.

-At this point you probably should bring the WHO into equation, aka your team, the people who are going to take care of the work that needs to be done.
-They’ll help you break this mini-projects into even smaller ones or individual tasks.
-How far you should go with this technique?
-It depends a lot on the complexity of a project and the experience of those involved.
-The more detailed the list, the higher the chances to come up with a better time/cost estimate.
+At this point, you should probably bring the WHO into the equation.
+That is your team, the people who are going to take care of the work that needs to be done.
+They’ll help you break these mini-projects into smaller ones or individual tasks.
+How far should you go with this technique?
+It depends on the complexity of a project and the experience of those involved.
+The more detailed the list, the higher the chances to come up with a better time/cost estimate are.

 Group and structure the tasks

-By now you probably have the “what” and the people responsible for the work in a structured list.
-You need to double-check that nothing important has been left out.
-There will always be new tasks that appear as the project moves forward and things that you didn’t think about (especially when you’re inexperienced).
-That’s not necessarily a big deal, but it’s important to keep it in mind when you’re estimating time and cost.
+By now you probably have the “what” and the people responsible for the work.
+You need to check if nothing important has been left out.
+There will always be new tasks as the project moves forward, especially when you’re inexperienced.
+That’s not necessarily a big deal.
+Yet, it’s important to keep it in mind when you’re estimating time and cost.

-The way you group the tasks depends on your style, the complexity of the project and the program you’re using.
+The way you group tasks depends on your style, the complexity of a project, and the program you’re using.
 A common approach is to group the logically connected tasks into tasks lists.
-Some apps also allow you to break a task into “sub-tasks”, helping you do your job in a more simple and professional way.
+Some web based task management software will allow you to break a task into “sub-tasks”, helping you do your job in a more simple and professional way.
 These can be tracked independently.
-A high granularity level gives you more control, but it can complicate things too.
-As a general rule, the more complex a project is, the more granularity you need when defining the structure (it will help you create a more accurate estimate).
+A high granularity level gives you more control, but it can complicate things.
+As a general rule, the more complex a project is, the more granularity you need when defining the structure.
+This will help you create more accurate estimates.

 The fun part begins: estimate time and cost for each task

-Probably the hardest part in project management (or, let’s say “the most controversial”).
+Probably the hardest part of project management (or “the most controversial”).
 Why?
-Because it can cause the biggest headaches to everyone involved.
+Because it can cause the biggest headaches for those involved.